riteshbalajis/VSDBabySoc/README.md

 ![](img/drc2.png)
 ![](img/drc1.png)

-### Removing Two MET4 OBS Rectangles Fixed the Congestion
+### By Removing Two MET4 OBS Rectangles Fixed the Congestion

 The routing congestion occurred because the MET4 output pin was almost completely surrounded by MET4 OBS blockages, leaving no legal path for the router to access the pin.
 Two specific OBS rectangles were blocking the left and right approach to the pin, which caused the router to fail.